IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 There are available libraries to generate OAuth 2.0 tokens.
 For simplicty sake here we'll show you how to manually generate the token using our OAuth playground.
 You can then get to your first succesful API call in minutes by plugging the obtained OAuth 2.0 token in Postman or our sample codes.

-1. Sign up for an account on [​developer.intuit.com](​https://developer.intuit.com)
+1. Sign up for an account at [https://developer.intuit.com](​https://developer.intuit.com)

 2. Click on **my apps** and choose the **Just start coding** option.
 Select access to the **accounting** API and click **create app**